Spain: Catalonia holds regional elections in test for separatists | DW | 14.02.2021

 While the election is unlikely to result in the same political upheaval that led to the region's declaration of independence in 2017, the outcome will likely indicate the appeal and trajectory of the pro-independence movement.

-Catalonia's pro-independence parties are hoping to win more than 50% of the vote in Sunday's election, with opinion polls predicting a tight race.
+Catalonia's pro-independence parties are hoping to win more than 50% of the vote in Sunday's election.
+However, opinion polls predicting a tight race against parties not in favor of secession.

-The Spanish Socialist Workers' Party PSOE, the national governing party, is expected to snag at least 20% of the vote.
+They include the Spanish Socialist Workers' Party PSOE, the national governing party, which is expected to snag at least 20% of the vote.
 The center-left party opposes Catalonia's secession from Spain, but supports dialogue between Barcelona and Madrid.

 Two separatist parties currently head a minority government in the regional parliament — the left-wing Esquerra Republicana de Catalunya and the center-right Junts.